phananhtuan09/learning_codes/docs/ai/project/CODE_CONVENTIONS.md

 ### TypeScript

-- Enable strict mode (`"strict": true`) and no implicit `any` in `tsconfig.json`.
+35. **Enable strict mode** (`"strict": true`) and no implicit `any` in `tsconfig.json`.
-- Prefer explicit function return types for exported/public APIs.
+36. **Prefer explicit function return types** for exported/public APIs.
-- Use discriminated unions over enums where ergonomics permit; avoid `any`.
+37. **Use discriminated unions over enums** where ergonomics permit; avoid `any`.
-- Name files in `camelCase` or `kebab-case` consistently; React components in `PascalCase.tsx`.

 ### React / Next.js

-- **Server-First Approach for SEO Optimization:**
+38. **Server-First Approach for SEO Optimization:**
     - Use Server Components by default; opt into Client Components (`"use client"`) only when interactivity (state, events, browser APIs) is required.
     - Prefer Server Actions for data mutations and form submissions to minimize client-side JavaScript.
     - Fetch data in Server Components whenever possible (co-located with the component) for optimal performance and SEO.
     - Use `generateMetadata` for dynamic page metadata to improve SEO and social sharing.
     - Leverage streaming with Suspense boundaries to improve perceived performance and SEO (avoid blocking the entire page).
-- Use App Router (`src/app`) structure; keep route files thin (page.tsx, layout.tsx) and import logic from feature modules.
+39. **Use App Router (`src/app`) structure**; keep route files thin (page.tsx, layout.tsx) and import logic from feature modules.
-- Place route handlers in `app/**/route.ts` for APIs/webhooks; use Server Actions in feature modules for mutations.
+40. **Place route handlers in `app/**/route.ts`\*\* for APIs/webhooks; use Server Actions in feature modules for mutations.
-- Keep components pure; colocate feature-specific components within their feature directories.
+41. **Keep components pure**; colocate feature-specific components within their feature directories.
-- Avoid deep prop drilling; use context sparingly and memoization (`useMemo`, `useCallback`) only when profiling indicates bottlenecks.
+42. **Avoid deep prop drilling**; use context sparingly and memoization (`useMemo`, `useCallback`) only when profiling indicates bottlenecks.
-- Prefer `next/link` and `next/navigation` hooks; avoid legacy router APIs.
+43. **Prefer `next/link` and `next/navigation` hooks**; avoid legacy router APIs.

 ### Styling (Tailwind CSS)

-- Use utility-first classes; extract reusable patterns into components, not giant class strings.
+44. **Use utility-first classes**; extract reusable patterns into components, not giant class strings.
-- Keep `globals.css` minimal; add component-scoped styles via Tailwind or CSS modules only when necessary.
+45. **Keep `globals.css` minimal**; add component-scoped styles via Tailwind or CSS modules only when necessary.
-- Order Tailwind classes logically (layout → box-model → typography → visual → state → responsive).
+46. **Order Tailwind classes logically** (layout → box-model → typography → visual → state → responsive).

 ### Supabase

-- Initialize a browser client with `NEXT_PUBLIC_*` keys and a server client with the service role key server-side only.
+47. **Initialize a browser client** with `NEXT_PUBLIC_*` keys and a server client with the service role key server-side only.
-- Never expose service role key to the client; use Route Handlers/Server Actions for privileged operations.
+48. **Never expose service role key to the client**; use Route Handlers/Server Actions for privileged operations.
-- Use Row Level Security (RLS) with policies; do not bypass with service role unless strictly needed.
+49. **Use Row Level Security (RLS) with policies**; do not bypass with service role unless strictly needed.
-- Store auth state via Supabase helpers; avoid duplicating session state in Redux/Zustand by default.
+50. **Store auth state via Supabase helpers**; avoid duplicating session state in Redux/Zustand by default.

 ### Project structure (Feature-Sliced pattern)